-- Changes made in the fourth quarter to account for changes in assumptions, since the original budget was adopted. - While the School's final budget for the general fund anticipated a decrease to Fund Balance of \$265,976, the actual results for the year show only a \$93,413 decrease. - Actual expenditures in 2014-15 were below amended budget estimates, because all expenditures were thoroughly reviewed and evaluated.
-The cost controlling in the past year was particularly necessary due to the uncertainty of the state's funding.
+- Changes made in the fourth quarter to account for changes in assumptions, since the original budget was adopted. - While the School's final budget for the general fund anticipated a decrease to Fund Balance of \$199,462, the actual results for the year show an increase of \$138,523. - Actual expenditures in 2015-16 were below amended budget estimates, because all expenditures were thoroughly reviewed and evaluated.
 The reductions were achieved without changing the basics of services to children and without imposing unreasonable expectations on staff.
 The Partners in Education (parents group) continuously helps by making substantial donations for field trips, and various classroom items requested by teachers.